 Bodiam Castle's graffiti uncovered

-A stone by stone survey of the castle walls has revealed over 800 inscriptions including extensive witch marks to ward off evil forces.
+A stone by stone survey of the castle walls has revealed over 800 inscriptions including extensive ritual protection marks to ward off evil forces.

 Stone by stone